laic5/clothes-matcher/README.md

 * Use NLP on product titles as another layer to assess similarity between products
 * Train different models (convolutional autoencoder?), different loss functions, and different arcitectures for best results.
 * Get more data.

+Coded by Varun Ved & me.
+Team of 2 *(+ 1 person last minute to help with front-end)*